Algebraic Riccati Tensor Equations with Applications in Multilinear Control Systems: Conclusion

 \section{Conclusion}

-In this paper, we have investigated in-depth even-order paired tensors under the Einstein product.
-For this class of tensors, we have defined Hamiltonian tensors and symplectic tensors and studied their structural decompositions and properties.
-We have applied these tensor computations to a class of continuous-time multilinear time-invariant control systems and studied a Lyapunov tensor equation.
-In particular, we have conducted a comprehensive study of an algebraic Riccati tensor equation (ARTE) and employed it to derive a tensor version of the bounded real lemma.
-In the future work, we are interested in developing more efficient numerical algorithms for solving this class of ARTEs.
-Another important research direction is to extend the current research to robust control of multilinear control systems.
-In particular, as complementary to well developed gain theory, a new phase theory has recently been proposed for linear control systems; see for example \cite{MCQ22,SZQ23}.
-It would be interesting to see whether phases can be defined for tensors and a useful phase theory can be developed for multilinear control systems.
+In this paper, we have conducted an in-depth investigation of even-order paired tensors under the Einstein product.
+For this special class of tensors, we have defined Hamiltonian tensors and symplectic tensors, and we have explored their structural decompositions and properties.
+We applied these tensor computations to a class of continuous-time multilinear time-invariant control systems and examined a Lyapunov tensor equation.
+Specifically, we performed a comprehensive study of an algebraic Riccati tensor equation (ARTE) and used it to derive a tensor version of the bounded real lemma and the small gain theorem.
+For future work, we are interested in developing more efficient numerical algorithms for solving this class of ARTEs.
+Another important research direction is to extend the current research to the robust control of multilinear control systems.
+In particular, as a complement to the well-developed gain theory, a new phase theory has recently been proposed for linear control systems (see, for example, \cite{MCQ22, SZQ23}).
+It would be intriguing to investigate whether phases can be defined for tensors and whether a useful phase theory can be developed for multilinear control systems.